Lautenschlager-id/transfromage/docs/Events.md

 >**@data structure**:
 >```Lua
 >{
->	-- See "author" and "messages" in the event "cafeTopicMessage"
+>	[i] = {
 >		id = 0, -- The id of the topic.
 >		title = "", -- The title of the topic.
 >		authorId = 0, -- The id of the topic author.
 >		posts = 0, -- The quantity of messages in the topic.
 >		lastUserName = "", -- The name of the last user that posted in the topic.
 >		timestamp = 0, -- When the topic was created.
+>
+>		-- The event "cafeTopicLoad" must be triggered so the fields below exist.
+>		author = "", -- The name of the topic author.
+>		messages = {
+>			[i] = {
+>				topicId = 0, -- The id of the topic where the message is located.
+>				id = 0, -- The id of the message.
+>				authorId = 0, -- The id of the topic author.
+>				timestamp = 0, -- When the topic was created.
+>				author = "", -- The name of the topic author.
+>				content = "", -- The content of the message.
+>				canLike = false, -- Whether the message can be liked by the bot or not.
+>				likes = 0 -- The quantity of likes in the message.
+>			}
+>		}
+>	}
 >}
 >```
 >